tensorflow/docs/site/en/api_docs/python/tf/nn/dynamic_rnn.md

     nested) tuple of Tensors each with dimensions `[batch_size, ...]`.
 * <b>`sequence_length`</b>: (optional) An int32/int64 vector sized `[batch_size]`.
     Used to copy-through state and zero-out outputs when past a batch element's sequence length.
-So it's more for correctness than performance.
+So it's more for performance than correctness.
 * <b>`initial_state`</b>: (optional) An initial state for the RNN.
     If `cell.state_size` is an integer, this must be a `Tensor` of appropriate type and shape `[batch_size, cell.state_size]`.